Hill Stations Near Delhi: 8 Escapes Ranked by Real Temperature (2026)

 Lansdowne (~5 hrs, ~250 km)

 Lansdowne is the quiet winner that most lists bury near the bottom.
 It is a cantonment town at 1,706m: the army keeps it low-rise, disciplined, and genuinely peaceful, with roads that empty out by 8 PM.
 May temperatures hold in the low-to-mid 20s, cooler than the altitude alone would explain, because thick oak and pine cover keeps the slopes shaded through the hottest part of the day.
-A couple does two days for ₹5,000–8,000 (~$60–95).
+A couple does two days for ₹5,000 to 8,000 (~$60 to 95).
 No viewpoint requires elbowing.

 The route runs via NH-119 through Meerut, Bijnor, Najibabad, and Kotdwar.
 The final 40 km from Kotdwar is a steep, winding climb that can unsettle a sensitive stomach.
-Without a car: buses from ISBT Kashmiri Gate to Kotdwar run approximately ₹300–350, then a taxi covers the final stretch for ₹800–1,200.
+Without a car: buses from ISBT Kashmiri Gate to Kotdwar run approximately ₹300 to 350, then a taxi covers the final stretch for ₹800 to 1,200.
 Lansdowne is one of the very few hill stations near Delhi that works without your own vehicle.

 The honest caveat: there is nothing to do here in the box-ticking sense.
 No ropeway, no mall road, no structured attractions.
 That is the entire point.
 If you need those things, drive further.